deepmancer/adversarial-attacks-robustness/README.md

 </p>
 <p align="center">

 Welcome to the **Adversarial Attacks & Robustness** repository!
-This project focuses on training a Convolutional Neural Network (CNN) using the CIFAR-10 dataset and evaluating its robustness against various adversarial attacks.
+This project focuses on training a CNN using the CIFAR-10 dataset and evaluating its robustness against a spectrum of adversarial attacks.
+It covers both basic attacks like targeted and untargeted FGSM, as well as more sophisticated threats such as PGD attacks.

+---

 ## 📂 Project Overview